SectionX/project-etch-a-sketch/README.md

    One approach would be to export the color list to a plaintext file and somehow launch a python script stored in the server?

-2) Create the menu and add a rainbow effect.
+2) Add rainbow functionality
+3) Fix layout
+4) Increase button functionality and fix Eraser bug